particle-iot/docs/src/content/getting-started/logic-ledger/ledger-sensor.md

 Using **Get Instance** allows to you examine the data that was synchronized from the device.

 {{imageOverlay src="/assets/images/ledger/sensor-values.png" class="no-darken"}}

+## Cleanup

+Ledger information is kept on the device even after you remove the firmware that uses Ledger.
+To clean up this data see the documentation for [Ledger::removeAll()](/reference/device-os/api/ledger/removeall-ledger-class/) in the Device OS firmware API reference.

 ## Next steps